apache/solr/solr/contrib/langid/README.md

 Getting Started
 ---------------
-Please refer to the module documentation at http://wiki.apache.org/solr/LanguageDetection
+Please refer to the Solr Ref Guide at https://solr.apache.org/guide/detecting-languages-during-indexing.html for more information.

 Dependencies
 ------------